CENTER CLINICAL RESEARCH (CCR)-NAIROBI

 1. Undertake research in communicable and non communicable diseases

-2. provide platform for clinical trials (drug safety and efficacy) in neglected, communicable and non-communicable diseases
+2. Provide platform for clinical trials (drug safety and efficacy) in neglected, communicable and non-communicable diseases

 3. Provide a conducive environment for patient/participant, monitoring, support and safety